“Live and act within the limit of your knowledge and keep expanding it to the limit of your life.” Ayn Rand

 H.H.
 ARNOLD at sea off Baja California

 The years that followed found Becker shipboard on the H.H.
 ARNOLD in both the South Atlantic and the Pacific.
 He was still following missiles but now he was tracking, not their flight path, but where they came down.
 There was no GPS in those days and guidance systems were still a work in progress.
 The U.S. and the Soviet Union were pitted against each other in an arms race and RCA Services was contracted to help make sure Uncle Sam won it.
-What this all boiled down to was Becker and his crew spent 24/7 figuring out “where they were?”.
-The equipment on the Arnold enabled these, now floating, Range Rats to determine the location of their ship on the Ocean’s surface to within 15 feet and, thus, be able to confirm that any designated earth bound warhead splashed down within 75 feet of its pre-programmed target.
-Oh!,……did I forget to mention………the rocket had probably left the ground some 12,000 miles away.
+What this all boiled down to was Becker, along with the rest of the crew, spent 24/7 figuring out “where they were?”.
+The equipment on the Arnold enabled these, now floating, Range Rats to determine the location of their ship on the Ocean’s surface to within 15 feet and, thus, be able to confirm that any designated earth-bound warhead splashed down within 75 feet of its pre-programmed target.
+Oh!, … did I forget to mention … the rocket had probably left the ground some 12,000 miles away.

 For much of the next half century Becker dedicated his working hours to crafting perfect gold and porcelain bridges and crowns and this quest for perfection overflowed into his personal life.